 Theory & Practice (I)

-Stoic Essential Studies (SES) is a 4-month mentored theory and practice course designed for working adults who have come to Stoicism for the first time, or who wish to deepen their knowledge of our philosophy.
+Stoic Essential Studies (SES) is a 4-month mentored theory and practice course.
+It is designed both for working adults who have come to Stoicism for the first time and who wish to deepen their knowledge of our philosophy.
 Applicants from all philosophical and religious traditions are welcome.

 The Moodle learning management system is our virtual campus.
 Once you have been admitted to the SES course, you will be sent login credentials.
 When you login to Moodle, you will find everything you need related to your program and mentor.
 You will also find other resources which are available to all students.